 WHAT YOU SHOULD KNOW:

 An arteriovenous malformation (AVM) is an abnormal connection between arteries and veins.
 Blood flows too quickly from the arteries and pushes on the walls of the veins.
 This can damage or weaken the veins and cause them to bulge and get twisted.
-If they burst, blood will leak into surrounding tissue, and may cause a stroke.
-People who have AVMs are usually born with this condition.
-The exact cause is not known.
+An AVM that has not burst usually causes no symptoms.
+If it bursts, blood will leak into surrounding tissue, and may cause a stroke.

-- Treatment may not remove the AVM.
-You may get another AVM, even after treatment.
+- Treatment may not remove the AVM, or you may get another AVM.
 You may get an infection after surgery or bleed more than expected during surgery.
 You may develop brain damage.
 AVM treatment during pregnancy puts both the mother and the unborn baby at risk.
 The increased blood pressure that occurs with pushing the baby out during delivery can affect the AVM.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your caregiver before you take off the mask or oxygen tubing.